Lucas Gage: Social media bans

 Gage has been banned from multiple social media platforms, including Twitter (now X) and YouTube, for hate speech and inciting violence.
 On the platform X, Gage was known for posting racist and antisemitic content, leading to his account being banned in January 2021.
 He circumvented the ban and returned under the name Lucas Gage in late 2022.
 On March 6, 2023, Gage posted documents on X showing his legal name change from Angelo John Gage to Lucas Gage, which he filed on August 2, 2022, with the Superior Court of New Jersey in Ocean County.

 In October 2023, Gage quoted Adolf Hitler's Mein Kampf and suggested that Israel was undeserving of sympathy following the October 7 attacks.
 He also claimed to have received $165 from X for high engagement on posts about Leo Frank, a Jewish man lynched in 1915.

 In December 2023, his X account was suspended again for three months due to violations of the platform's rules against inciting violence.

+Abandonment of antisemitism

+Following the assassination of Charlie Kirk, Gage started growing intolerant of antisemitic conspiracy theorists because of the impossible claims they were making about Jews.
+On Valentine’s Day 2026, Gage publicly renounced antisemitism in order to build bridges with the Jewish community.
+Since his departure, Gage has been featured on multiple major platforms, including Living L'Chaim, The Jeremy Boreing Show, as well as being profiled in The Times of Israel and The Jerusalem Post.

+In popular culture

+In the Twelve-Day War, Gage created the song "Boom Boom Tel Aviv", gaining immense internet notoriety over its support for Iran.